 - A grid cell by species composition matrix.
 The number of occurrences of each of the species within each of the grid cells is tabulated and a CSV-format file produced.

 - An occurrence density map.
 A moving average is used to smooth the number of occurrences in the extent of the moving average and the result placed at the centre grid cell.

 - A species richness map.
 Calculated on the same basis as the occurrence density but the value is the average count of the number of different species.

+This tool transforms occurrence points to areas containing occurrences.
 The sites by species matrix is probably the most common data structure for ecological data analysis.
 The number of species occurrences and the species richness (unique number of taxa) are independently averaged over a moving window of grid cells.

 From the menu option, select Tools and then Points to Grid.